-Here are a few commonly asked questions regarding a young man joining the military and then advancing onto challenging follow on training.
+Here are a few commonly asked questions regarding a young man joining the military and then advancing on to challenging follow-on training.
 But my answers apply to anyone seeking to join the military or a law enforcement academy as well.
 Here are his questions:

-1) I have been using your programs for over a year.
-Will my body be ready if I continue the plan or should I be easing off before I leave?
+1. I have been using your programs for over a year.
+Will my body be ready if I continue the plan, or should I be easing off before I leave?

-There is no real way to prepare for this other than having a solid foundation of consistent physical activity for at least a year.
-Truthfully, if you are prepared for SEAL training prior to going into Boot Camp, you can consider Boot Camp as a "taper."
-Life will be easier for you if you go prepared of course.
+There is no real way to prepare for this, other than having a solid foundation of consistent physical activity for at least a year.
+Truthfully, if you are prepared for SEAL training before going into Boot Camp, you can consider boot camp as a "taper."
+Life will be easier for you if you go prepared, of course.

-2) If I ease off how much time should I take?
+2. If I ease off, how much time should I take?
 One week?
 Two?

-Also keep up with the workouts of your pre-training PT program but decrease the repetitions by 25-50 percent.
-Most of the workouts I create have a testing week where you taper prior to testing.
-That is a good model to go by if wish to follow that or you can read "Taper Before Testing" found at the Military.com Fitness Center.
+Also keep up with the workouts of your pre-training PT program but decrease the repetitions by 25%-50%.
+Most of the workouts I create have a testing week where you taper before testing.
+That is a good model to go by if you wish to follow that, or you can read "Taper Before Testing" found at the Military.com Fitness Center.

-Related Navy Special Operations Articles:
+Related Navy Special Operations articles:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.